covagashi/LazyScriptingEplan/src/ai/Knowledge/eplan_docs/Eplan API/User Guide/API DataModel/API Pro Panel/Orientation of 3D objects.md

 The representation of sides is in the  .Corners  property, for example:

-**Placement3D.Corners.UpperRightBackAbsolute**  â Returns the upper right back coordinate in an absolute system.
+**Placement3D.Corners.UpperRightBackAbsolute**  ' Returns the upper right back coordinate in an absolute system.
-**Placement3D.Corners.LowerRightFrontRelative**  â Returns the lower right front coordinate in a relative system.
+**Placement3D.Corners.LowerRightFrontRelative**  ' Returns the lower right front coordinate in a relative system.

 ### Objects with placement area